Skip to main content

 • Volume just spiked

-• A headline just dropped (News feature, filtered to the same float and volume criteria — surfaces the actual catalyst in real time from 97+ sources)
+• A headline just dropped (News Scanner, filtered to the same float and volume criteria — surfaces the actual catalyst in real time)

 • Price is surging past a key level

 I don’t need to look for these things individually.
-If I have a precise enough set of criteria, I combine all of them to trigger a single alert.
+I combine all of them into one scan and let the Activity Log surface the moment a stock matches.
 Even better.

 No more guessing.
 No more reaction lag.
 The scanner becomes my early-warning system — pinging me before chatrooms catch on.